-Charles Barkley is an NBA legend and one of the most entertaining sports media personalities on television.
+Charles Barkley is an NBA legend and one of television’s most entertaining sports media personalities.
 However, at one point in his life, it didn’t appear that becoming a basketball star was in the cards.
 That was until an incident involving cake forced him to run from the cops and crawl through the woods.

 In that interview with Bensinger, Barkley revealed that he started playing basketball after a scary incident with the police.

 “I had started to hang with the wrong crowd,” Barkley said.
 “We would go to the local stores and start stealing candies and pens.
 Actually what happened, in truth, we almost got caught by the cops one time.
 We didn’t get caught stealing the pens and the candy, but we figured out [that] across town, every Sunday night, they would bring in a shipment of cakes for the week.
 So, we went there like every Sunday for a month or so.”

 One Sunday, though, ended all of Barkley’s bad decisions.

 “One night, the cops came out of nowhere,” Barkley said.
 “We ran back into the woods, and I could hear the cops saying ‘freeze.’
 We were crawling on the ground; I probably crawled 100 yards on my knees in the woods.
 It scared the hell out of me, to be honest with you.”